Maya Glezarova

-Maya Glezarova (Russian: Майя Глезарова), (10 December, 1924, Moscow, Russia - 16 July, 2017, Moscow, Russia) was a violinist and a professor.
+Maya Glezarova (Russian: Майя Глезарова), (10 December, 1924, Moscow, Russia - 16 July 2017, Moscow, Russia) was a violinist and a professor.

 Biography

 Glezarova graduated from the Moscow Conservatory in 1949, where she studied with Lev Tseitlin.
 In 1955, she was invited by Yuri Yankelevich to teach at his class.
 As Yankelevich's assistant, Glezarova taught Pavel Kogan, Vladimir Spivakov, Vladimir Landsman, Dmitry Sitkovetsky, and Mikhail Kopelman.
 After Yankelevich's death in 1973, she led her own studio.
-Among her pupils were Natalya Boyarskaya, Yuri Torchinsky, Vasko Vassilev and Julia Krasko.
+Among her pupils were Natalya Boyarskaya, Vasko Vassilev and Julia Krasko.